sailthru/stolos/README.md

 manage dependencies in our system defines how we characterize the work that exists in our system.

-This project arose from the not uncommon needs of Sailthru's Data Science team.
-The team has a complex data pipeline and set of requirements.
-We have to build models, algorithms and data pipelines for many clients, and this leads to a wide variety of work we have to perform within our system.
+This project arose from the needs of Sailthru's Data Science team to manage execution of tasks.
+The team has a complex data pipeline (build models, algorithms and applications that support many clients), and this leads to a wide variety of work we have to perform within our system.
 Some work is very specific.
 For instance, we need to train the same predictive model once per (client, date).
 Other tasks might be more complex: a cross-client analysis across